Venuxs420/gshade_cx_mac/README.md

 <hr>

 Next, copy your games bottle folder directly into the terminal prompt, in my example the "Custom Wine Mac Game" bottle folder.
 This will complete the folder path automatically for you.
-You can then press enter.
+You can then press enter. <br><br><b>(Sims 4 users bottle should be called "Origin" if you installed the game with Origin launcher)</b>
 <img src="/gh images/drivecpath.png"></a> </p>

 <hr>